 Drug Cultivation / Grow Houses / Manufacturing is the illegal production of a controlled substance including any preparation for the planting, harvesting or tending/caring of a controlled substance.
 Controlled substances are listed on “schedules” provided by both the state and federal levels.

 Drug Paraphernalia includes any and all equipment, products, and materials used, intended for use, or designed for use in planting, cultivating, growing, harvesting, manufacturing, producing, packaging, storing, concealing, transporting, injecting, ingesting, inhaling, or introducing a controlled substance or any substance made illegal as defined in both the federal and state “schedules” into the human body.

 Drug Possession is the unlawful possession whether on the person or otherwise of a controlled substance or any substance as listed in both the federal and state “schedules.”
-Drug possession is not unlawful if the controlled substance is prescribed by a qualified medical practitioner.
+It is not unlawful for an individual to have it on their person if it is prescribed by a qualified medical practitioner.

 Drug Trafficking / Distribution / Sale / Transportation includes any action aimed at circulating any controlled substance or illegal substance as listed in both federal and state “schedules.”

 Drug Importation / Smuggling is the act of bringing into the United States or from state to state illegal or controlled substances as listed in the state and federal “schedules.”
 Drug importation or drug smuggling can occur in various ways such as by using mules, disguising illegal merchandise as legal merchandise, hiding illegal substances inside other objects, or hiding illegal substances within a shipment of legal substances.
 The subsequent sentence following a successful conviction of drug importation or smuggling varies depending on the amount and type of illegal substance being smuggled or imported.